0xDegenDeveloper/RabbitHoles/README.md

 - Digging a hole will cost a small fee, something like 0.001Ξ.
 This is the dig fee and is used to disincentive spam and fund future extensions to the project.

-- Each dig will mint RBIT to its digger.
+- Each dig will mint RBITS to its digger.
 This is the dig reward and will be in the range of 20-100 RBITS.

 \*\* The exact numbers are still being thought about.
 Feedback, opinions, and thoughts are appreciated and ecouraged.